GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 ==== Neural Network architecture

-#gaet[should we note tensor shapes $(X, Y, Z)$ or $X times Y times Z$ ?]
-The implemented neural network inspires from the one proposed by He et al. @he_neural_2021.
+The implemented neural network is inspired by the one proposed by He et al. @he_neural_2021.

-The aim of the Neural Network is to process multi-channel audio data and to extract the angular positions of the speech sources.
+The Neural Network aims to process multi-channel audio data and extract the angular positions of the speech sources.
-The input of the model is the #acr("STFT") representation of the multi-channel signal.
+The model's input is the #acr("STFT") representation of the multi-channel signal.
 The #acr("STFT") of a signal is a complex-valued matrix of size $F times T$.
 We then split the real and imaginary values to form two distinct matrices.
 Each one of the $M$ microphones leads to a #shape(2, "F", "T")-shape real-valued tensor.
-Its shape is noted #shape("C", "F", "T") where $C$ is the number of channels, i.e. twice the number of microphones in the array.
+Its shape is noted #shape("C", "F", "T"), where $C$ is the number of channels, i.e., twice the number of microphones in the array.

 The architecture draws inspiration from vision models by employing 2D convolution.
-As discussed in @sec:ssl:sota:deep_learning, using the image-like time-frequency representation of audio signals allows applying techniques proven to perform well on conventional image data.
+As discussed in @sec:ssl:sota:deep_learning, using the image-like time-frequency representation of audio signals allows the application of techniques proven to perform well on conventional image data.

 #figure(
   image(